jinyuan-jia/jinyuan-jia.github.io/_teaching/24Spring-SAR221.md

 - F [0%, 60%)

 ## Late Submission Policy
+- All assignments are due on the due date at 11:59 pm (EST).
-- 10% deduction for every 24 hours late.
+- Students can submit late with the penalty of 10% deduction for every 24 hours late (up to 3 days).
-- No more late submission is accepted after 3 days.
+- After 3 days, no more late submission is allowed.
 - Please email the instructor regarding extensions for special cases.

 ## ACADEMIC INTEGRITY STATEMENT